pssguy/cricket/info.md

 ### Method

 Select countries for any players of interest.

-Currently, this just produces a dashboard summary of Test Performance and
+Currently there is a dashboard summary of Test Performance and some charts of batting performance

+N.B Some data e.g Boundaries, Minutes batted are not available.
+Check raw data tab for details
   ---

 ### R packages used